-However, the report sent in March 2012 by the complainant was accurate and provided a summary of the main studies carried-out on this issue since the '90s.
-Regarding more concretely the breeding cave which is the object of this complaint, Balıklı cave, the plaintiff first stressed that Mediterranean monk seal was forced to abandon beach habitat due to human disturbance, hunting and habitat fragmentation, choosing, as a consequence, cave habitat for resting and reproduction; he further presents the results of long-term studies revealing that the total number of suitable caves in Mersin area is 37 out of which only 7 caves are located in the coast between Tasucu and Aydincik, and only one of them, Balıklı has the morphology suitable for whelping (and hence is used by pregnant mothers) which consists of an entrance with a barrier against strong waves, a deep and wide beach located at the very far end, and a shallow protected pool in front.
+In reply, the complainant sent an accurate report providing a summary of the main studies carried-out on this issue since the '90s.
+Regarding more concretely the breeding cave which is the object of this complaint, Balıklı cave, the plaintiff first stressed that Mediterranean monk seal was forced to abandon beach habitat due to human disturbance, hunting and habitat fragmentation, choosing, as a consequence, cave habitat for resting and reproduction; he further presented the results of long-term studies revealing that the total number of suitable caves in Mersin area is 37 out of which only 7 caves are located in the coast between Tasucu and Aydincik, and only one of them, Balıklı has the morphology suitable for whelping (and hence is used by pregnant mothers).